arnold-c/FMDData/docs/src/cleaning-process.md

 ---

-### Specialized Workflow: `all_2019_cleaning_steps`

-The 2019 data requires a different cleaning process due to its unique structure.

-1.  **No Totals Row**: The 2019 tables do not contain a "Total" row.
-The function will log an error if one is found.
+### Handling Different Data Formats

+The `all_cleaning_steps` function includes flexible parameters to handle different data structures:

+1.  **`skiptotals` Parameter**: When set to `true`, skips totals-related processing for datasets that don't contain totals rows (such as 2019 data).

+2.  **Conditional Logic**: The function automatically detects and adapts to different data structures:
-2.  **Duplicate States**: The 2019 data may contain multiple rows for the same state.
-The `check_duplicated_states` validation step is skipped in this pipeline.
+    - **Duplicate States**: Handles datasets with multiple rows for the same state (common in 2019 data)

-3.  **Conditional Calculations**: The core calculations (`calculate_state_counts`, `calculate_state_seroprevalence`) are only performed if aggregated count columns are present.
+    - **Missing Totals**: Gracefully processes datasets without totals rows
+    - **Variable Columns**: Adapts to different column structures across different report years

+3.  **Flexible Validation**: Validation steps are conditionally applied based on the data structure detected.

 ### Summary

-The FMDData project uses two distinct cleaning pipelines to handle different data formats:
+The FMDData project uses a unified, flexible cleaning pipeline that adapts to different data formats:

-*   **`all_cleaning_steps`**: A comprehensive pipeline for structured tables with a single row per state and a totals row.
+*   **`all_cleaning_steps`**: A comprehensive pipeline that handles all data formats including:
+    - Structured tables with a single row per state and a totals row (NADCP and post-2019 reports)
-*   **`all_2019_cleaning_steps`**: A flexible pipeline for the 2019 report tables, which lack totals and may have multiple entries per state.
+    - Flexible tables with multiple entries per state and no totals (2019 report tables)
+    - Various column structures across different report years

-This approach allows for robust and accurate cleaning of various data formats.
+This unified approach provides robust and accurate cleaning while maintaining flexibility for different data formats.